Willburd/TheRoot2.0/TheRoot/README.txt

 [INSTALL]
 Simply merge the Assets and World folders of the mod, with the same folders in your Rain World install.
 It will ask to replace several files if done correctly.

-It is recomended to install the Custom Regions mod, as passages will not function otherwise.
+It is recomended to install the Custom Regions mod, as passages and region artwork will not function otherwise.
+This mod can be found on RainDB, along with the partiality mod loader.
+However, none of this is required for the region to work in a vanilla install.
+You will just not have these features.

 Attempting to install more than one region mod is a bit complex, but if the other region does not have the same connections as the one you are trying to merge it with, it should be as simple as